 in the case of a DM Supply Point (if any), the Confirmed Supply Point Capacity (and accordingly LDZ Capacity);

-that it consents to the disclosure of the information by the Transporter in accordance with paragraph 2.8.8(b).
+that it consents to the disclosure of the information by the CDSP in accordance with paragraph 2.8.8(b).

 In the case of an LDZ Supply Point that is also a DM Supply Point subject to paragraph 2.7.4(a), the "Confirmed Supply Point Capacity" a Proposed Supply Point (for which the Supply Point Confirmation becomes effective) is the Offered Supply Point Capacity.

-A Supply Point Confirmation may not be made, and the Transporter will reject any Supply Point Confirmation submitted:
+A Supply Point Confirmation may not be made, and the CDSP will reject any Supply Point Confirmation submitted:

 (except in respect of a Shared Supply Meter Point), in respect of a Proposed Supply Point comprising any Supply Meter Point comprised in a Proposed Supply Point in respect of which any other Supply Point Confirmation has been made and is (in accordance with paragraph 2.5.9) outstanding; and